dbohdan/initool/README.md

 ### Line endings

-When compiled according to the instructions below, initool will assume line endings to be LF on *nix and either LF or CR+LF on Windows.
-To operate on Windows files from *nix, convert the files' line endings to LF and then back.
+When compiled according to the instructions below, initool will assume line endings to be LF on POSIX and either LF or CR+LF on Windows.
+To operate on Windows files from POSIX, convert the files' line endings to LF and then back.
 You can accomplish this, e.g., [using sed](http://stackoverflow.com/a/2613834).

 ### Text encodings

 Initool is encoding-naive and assumes one character is one byte.
 It correctly processes UTF-8-encoded files when given UTF-8 command line arguments but can't open files in UTF-16 or UTF-32.
-On Windows it will receive the command line arguments in the encoding for your system's language for non-Unicode programs (e.g., [Windows-1252](https://en.wikipedia.org/wiki/Windows-1252)), which limits what you can do with UTF-8-encoded files.
+On Windows, it will receive the command line arguments in the encoding for your system's language for non-Unicode programs (e.g., [Windows-1252](https://en.wikipedia.org/wiki/Windows-1252)), which limits what you can do with UTF-8-encoded files.

 ## Building and installation

-### Linux and FreeBSD
+### FreeBSD and Linux

 Install [MLton](http://mlton.org/).
-It is available as the package `mlton` in Fedora, FreeBSD, Homebrew, and MacPorts.
-On Debian 12 and Ubuntu 22.04, you will have to build from source.
+It is available as the package `mlton` in Fedora and FreeBSD.
+On Debian 12 and Ubuntu 22.04, you will have to build MLton from source.

 Clone the repository and run `make` and `sudo make install` in it.
 Initool will be installed in `/usr/local/bin`.
 Run `sudo make uninstall` to remove it.

+### macOS

+On macOS, you can install initool from MacPorts as `sysutils/initool`.
+If you want to compile it yourself, MLton is available as `mlton` in Homebrew and MacPorts.
+Follow the FreeBSD and Linux instructions above.

 ### Windows

-Prebuilt Windows binaries are available for [releases](https://github.com/dbohdan/initool/releases).
+Prebuilt Windows binaries are attached to [releases](https://github.com/dbohdan/initool/releases).

 To build initool yourself, install [MoSML](http://mosml.org).